1967 United Kingdom foot-and-mouth outbreak: Reports

 The Minister for Agriculture, Frederick Peart, appointed a committee to investigate the outbreak.
 The Report of the Committee of Inquiry on Foot-and-Mouth Disease part 1 and part 2 were published on 7 March 1969 and 3 November 1969.
 This report became more commonly known as the Northumberland Report, after its chairman the Duke of Northumberland, a member of the House of Lords.
 It provided recommendations to keep the disease out of the country and plans for fighting the foot-and-mouth disease.

 Origins of the 1967-8 Foot-and-Mouth Disease Epidemic was published by the Chief Veterinary Officer, John Reid, on 7 February 1968.
 This report described the lessons learned from the outbreak.

 Aftermath

 After the outbreak, the United Kingdom adopted a policy to control imports from countries where foot-and-mouth is endemic.
 After creating this policy, the only outbreak to occur until 2001 was in 1981 on the Isle of Wight.

 Issues

 Spread of disease

 According to John Bennett, a young farmer at the time of the crisis at Manor Farm in Worcestershire, the disease was introduced into the county "when a local farmer fed skimmed milk, bought from Shropshire where the disease was raging out of control, to his pigs".

 Animal slaughter

 Over the course of six months, 430,000 animals across 2300 farms were slaughtered.
-The average number of animals that were slaughtered in each confirmed case was around 200.